davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

     * If you have existing partitions, delete them all until you only have "Drive 0 Unallocated Space".
 Select it and click **Next**.
 9.  **Install Windows:** The installation process will start, and the computer will restart as needed.
 10. **Out-of-Box Experience (OOBE):**
+    * Windows 11 only: Select your region and confirm your keyboard layout if prompted.
     * **Network:** Select “I don’t have internet” and then either “Continue with limited setup” (Windows 10) or "I don’t have internet" again (Windows 11).
     * **Account:** Create a local administrator account.
         * Use a generic name (not “Admin” or “Administrator”).